-The Friends of Dobcroft Schools (FODS) play a further part in drawing home and school closer together.
-The Association organises a number of social events during the year, some for children, parents and teachers together: examples from the current year include a children's disco, Easter Egg Hunt and Christmas Fayre.
-Sometimes we work together with the Infant School - for example, in the organisation of the Summer Fair Event.
-FODS also helps raise funds for additional equipment for school.
+The Friends of Dobcroft Schools (FODS) plays a further part in drawing home and school closer together.
+The Association organises a number of social events during the year, some for children, parents and teachers together: examples from the current year include a children's disco, Easter Egg Hunt and Summer Fayre.
+Sometimes we work together with the Infant School - for example, in the organisation of the Summer Favre Event.
+The FODS also helps raise funds for additional equipment for school.
 Parents are invited to all open meetings and activities organised by the Association.
+This is a method of raising funds for school without having to rely on fundraising activities.
 Further details about the Association are available from members of the committee whose names appear on the website.
 There is also a postbox in the main entrance foyer.

-DASH (Dobcroft After School Hours)
+DASH (Dobcroft After School Hours Club)